 New England is also tailor made for road tripping, my preferred way to travel on the East Coast.
 There are endless road trips you can take in New England.
 Here’s an overview of my recommended one week road trip itinerary for the southern end of New England.

-Best Destinations for a One Week Road Trip in New England
+One Week Road Trip Itinerary For New England

 Here’s how to spend 1 week in southern New England.